Your likely question

 What you probably need

-Before flying, prepare Alipay, WeChat Pay if possible, two physical cards, a small RMB cash reserve, working mobile data, bank app access, and your hotel address in Chinese.
+Before flying, prepare both payment apps if possible, two physical cards, a small RMB cash reserve, working mobile data, bank app access, and your hotel address in Chinese.

 Use this page as a practical setup guide before you travel and a backup checklist after landing.

-Do not spend ten minutes trying the same thing.
+Use this order before you try random fixes.
 One or two careful retries are enough.
-After that, change one variable: network, app, card, merchant flow, or location.
+After that, change one thing: network, QR direction, app, card, bank approval, or payment location.

-Taxi and ride-hailing payment failures feel worse because you may already be moving or the ride may have ended.
-The safest approach is to avoid making a taxi your first payment test in China.
+Taxi and ride-hailing failures feel more stressful because the ride may already be over.
+The best prevention is simple: do not make the end of a taxi ride your first payment test in China.

 Before traveling, make sure you can open your bank app, receive push notifications, and approve transactions.
 After a failed payment, check your bank app before assuming the payment app is broken.